sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - Dot Prodcut is a commutative operation.
 - For 2 vectors of same dimensions, dot product is equivalent to the sum of the product of corresponding elements of the 2 vectors.
-- Technically, ‘Dot Product’ can be defined as the product of length of one vector with the length of he projection of the other vector on the previous vector.
+- Technically, ‘Dot Product’ can be defined as the product of length of one vector with the length of the projection of the other vector on the previous vector.
 - Consider a vector **v**=4**i**+3**j** .
-If there is a transformation, which transforms the 2-D space to a 1-D space (Number Line), then we would have a 182 matrix for that transformation.
+If there is a transformation, which transforms the 2-D space to a 1-D space (Number Line), then we would have a 1*2 matrix for that transformation.
 Multiplying this transfromation with the column vector of **v** in 2-D space, we get its co-ordinate in 1-D space.
 This looks very analogous to the operation we perfrom during dot product.
-- This also highlights the connection between 1*2 transformation matrices and vectors in 2-D space, as we can go from one entity to othher by rotating the vector.
+- This also highlights the connection between 1*2 transformation matrices and vectors in 2-D space, as we can go from one entity to other by rotating the vector.

 ![Fig. 30](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_16-09-04.png)